-The essay challenge is open to all graduating high school seniors in the historical Eastern Townships’ English-speaking community who are attending an English language secondary school and who have been accepted to a post-secondary institution in the Estrie region.
+The essay challenge is open to all graduating high school seniors in the historical Eastern Townships’ English-speaking community who are attending an English language secondary school, or homeschool, and who have been accepted to a post-secondary institution in the Estrie region.

-Essays must be submitted by 5:00 pm, April 14, 2017, using the online submission form found at Townshippers.org/Essay.
-Entry forms may also be downloaded from that page and submitted either electronically to [email protected], by fax at 819-566-0271 or by mail to: Townshippers’ Association (Excel in the Estrie!), 100-257 Queen, Sherbrooke, QC J1M 1K7.
+Forms may also be downloaded from Townshippers.org/Essay and submitted either electronically to [email protected], or by mail to: Excel in the Estrie! c/o Townshippers’ Association, 100-257 Queen, Sherbrooke, QC J1M 1K7.

 Communications Officer, Townshippers’ Association

 Copyright Townshippers' Association 2017.
 Web Design by PCLennox